whysosuso/whysosuso.github.io/projects.md

 3. **Hop, Skip & Stay** - Saloni and I hop, skip and occasionally stay at homes other than ours.
 We review them on our Instagram page.
 We intend to put out at least 8 reviews per year, that is a healthy number of holidays one should be going on, right?

   _<a href="https://www.instagram.com/hopskipstay/" target="_blank">Here's</a> the instagram page (@hopskipstay)._

+ 4. **HigherEd Article Series** - I have been fascinated by the Higher Education space in India since my time at Ashoka.
+Over the next three months [September, 2021], I will be working on publishing essays on Holistic Admissions, Collective Philanthrophy and more.

+  _<a href="https://whysosuso.com/Holistic-Admissions-In-India/" target="_blank">Here's</a> the first article titled 'Holistic Admissions In India'._

 **--------**